Women with genetic hair loss are being told by a Spanish healthcare company that a simple dietary supplement can help them to regrow their hair.

 Minoxidil is a dose-dependent drug which comes as a solution that is applied directly to the affected areas of the scalp.
 It is available in various strengths with 2% being the weakest of those available.
 Belgravia's in-clinic pharmacies offer a range of formulations which can also be combined with hair growth boosters such as the HairMax LaserComb, which stimulates the scalp using low level laser therapy to encourage regrowth.

-Dedicated food supplements, such as Belgravia’s own specially-formulated Hair Vitalics can also be taken in order to top up dietary requirements and improve the condition of the hair and scalp.
-However, these are seen as falling into the ‘hair growth booster’ category rather than hair loss treatment.
+Dedicated food supplements, such as Belgravia's own specially-formulated Hair Vitalics range - available in female-focused or male-focused versions - can also be taken in order to top up dietary requirements and improve the condition of the hair and scalp.
+However, these are seen as falling into the 'hair growth booster' category rather than hair loss treatment.